BLOG POSTS

 I understand that this can be frustrating, as you are paying for a service you did not receive.
 However, my goal is to keep professional, skilled therapists available to you, and continue to keep my small business open.
 When someone is sick, they forget, or simply don't care if they miss their appointment, it affects the business and the pay I am able to provide to my wonderful staff.
 Why should we take the loss, when the client is planning on paying that amount for the massage anyway?
 If it wasn't affordable to them, they wouldn't have scheduled the appointment in the first place.
 It is more about the frustration of not receiving the massage that was expected.

 If I allowed the card not to be charged, regardless of the reason, I would not be able to stay open as a small business.
-This isn't Target, it's a small business.
 Please know that I understand illness happens and often less than 24 hours before your appointment.
 But imagine if this happens 4 or 5 times per week to the same massage therapist?
 Then it becomes a financial hardship for the therapist to stay in his/her career.
 In addition, some customers, unfortunately, are not truthful about why they are missing or missed their appointment, and then I am left to try to decipher if the charge should be refunded.
 Unfortunately, that is our society today.
 So, in order to be fair to all customers and to keep wonderful therapists, I have chosen this route.
 Please know that if someone DOES FILL the appointment that was canceled with less than 24 hours notice, I will refund the original client's charge as I believe this is good faith customer service.

 I say this with care, but also to give clients a firm understanding of my stance.
 If you would rather go to a place that doesn't require a card to hold your appointment, you are free to do that.
 Thank you for your understanding, as I care and will continue to care for our clients AND my staff as well.